Sayuri Yōko: Early years

 Feeling disappointed and that she had no future studying, Yōko went to the principal's office to announce her intention to abandon school.
-When Iwao Okamoto, the principal of the school at that time, asked about her future after leaving school, Yōko replied, "I will be the worst delinquent in Japan".
+When Iwao Okamoto, the principal of the school, asked about her future after leaving school, Yōko replied, "I will be the worst delinquent in Japan".
 Okamoto thought about it and said, "At least graduate.
 If you study, you can become the worst delinquent not just in Japan, but in the whole world".
-Due to the wittiness of Principal Okamoto's response, Yōko decided to continue with her education.
+Yōko decided to continue with her education.

 While at this girls' school, a play was staged at the Kabuki-za Theatre in Hamamatsu as part of a school event.
 A troupe of popular actors, including Otojiro Kawakami, visited Hamamatsu to perform "Momotarō".
 The play was intended for children, and written to be easily understand and funny.
 Yōko was so fascinated by the world of theatre that even after the play was over she remained transfixed in her seat.

 After graduating from the girls' school, Yōko got married.
 However, in addition to the issue of the family register, the marriage was broken off because there were leprosy patients in the family and at that time leprosy was misunderstood as a genetic disease.
 Having lost both her dreams of becoming a teacher and her marriage, Yōko decided to leave Hamamatsu to go to the city and work for Osaka City Hall to make a life of her own.
 At first, she was hired on a temporary basis, but offered to be made permanent in recognition of her hard work.
 However, the issue of the family register again led to the cancellation of the offer of full employment.

 Suicide attempt - Recovery

-In 1923, in despair, Yōko left for Yokkaichi in Mie Prefecture and attempted to commit suicide in a forest by overdosing on a sedative.
+In 1923, Yōko left for Yokkaichi in Mie Prefecture and attempted to commit suicide in a forest by overdosing on a sedative.
 However, she survived and was rescued by passers-by and taken to hospital.

-While recovering in the hospital, she decide to decorate the hospital room with dandelion that bloomed in the hospital's ground.
-Yoko attempted to dig up the flower in the garden, but the dandelion root was surprisingly thick and long, and she found that it could not be dug up.
+While recovering in the hospital, she decide to decorate the hospital room with dandelions that bloomed in the hospital's ground.
+Yōko attempted to dig up the flower in the garden, but the dandelion root was surprisingly thick and long, and she found that it could not be dug up.
 Reflecting on the flower, Yoko swore to live strong like a dandelion that grows up strong even after being trampled on and produces beautiful blooms.
 In later years, haiku poet Matarō Kubota presented Yoko with the phrase 'Dandelion Teach Me the Way'.